XiaokangLiuCUG/microfacies_analysis_with_dcnn/README.md

 Click the master branch to find the frozen models of the Inception v4 and Inception ResNet v2.

-Publication: Liu X, Song H. Automatic identification of fossils and abiotic grains during carbonate microfacies analysis using deep convolutional neural networks[J].
+Publication: Liu X, Song H. Automatic identification of fossils and abiotic grains during carbonate microfacies analysis using deep convolutional neural networks.
 Sedimentary Geology, 2020, 410: 105790.